YisusGaming/term/README.md

     <h3>Save configs in text files and use them in C#!</h3>
 </div>

-**Term** is a simle interpreter that can convert key-value pairs defined in text to C# dictionaries.
+**Term** is a simple interpreter that can convert key-value pairs defined in text to C# dictionaries.

 ***You can find here:***
 1. [Setup](#1-setup)